gidsey/project_10/README.md

 Users must be authenticated in order to create, edit or delete tasks.
 Tasks can only be edited or deleted by their owner.

+Anonymous users will see all tasks listed.
+Logged in user will see their own tasks.

 ## Resources
 URIs relative to http://127.0.0.1:5000/